• News

 • Altissimo: This highest register goes from the second C to the third C above middle C. These notes can be so piercing that you can hear them above an entire band.
 “Altissimo” means “very high” in Italian.

-Easy clarinet sheet music generally stays within the chalumeau and clarion registers.
+Easy clarinet sheet musicgenerally stays within the chalumeau and clarion registers.
 Intermediate and advanced solo music for your horn typically explores all three registers.
 In bands and orchestras, there are usually multiple parts.
 Usually, a “1st clarinet” part is higher than “2nd clarinet” and “3rd clarinet parts.”

 Meeting the Family